shedcollective/serverbackup/README.md

 # S3 Backup Script for Servers

-Backs up databases matching a given Regular Expression to S3.
+Backs up databases matching a given Regular Expression, and/or pre-defined directories to S3.

 ---

-**This is an internal tool for Shed Collective.
-No warranties are given or implied and you use at your own risk!**
+	This is an internal tool for Shed Collective.
+	No warranties are given or implied and you use at your own risk!

 ---

-### Configuration
+## Configuration

 You will need to specify a file at the same level as `backup.sh` called `config.sh`; looks like this, adjust to your needs:

+    # Turn on DB Backup
+    BACKUPDB=false

+    # Turn on Directory Backup
+    BACKUPDIR=true

+	# Where to temporarily store backups locally
     # Relative path; relative to /; no trailing slash
     BACKUPPATH="root/my-server-backups"

-    # Name of the S3 Bucket to save to
+    # Name of the S3 Bucket to upload to
     S3BUCKET="my-server-backups"

     # REGEX for database names to backup